mheberger/delineator/README.md

 If you have set `MATCH_AREAS = True`, you also need to provide a value for `AREA_MATCHING_THRESHOLD`.
 This value is a percentage.
 For example, enter 0.25 to specify that the upstream area of a river reach should be within 25% of your estimated area to be considered a match.

+## Pickle Files

+**Optional.** One of the slow steps in the script is reading shapefiles and creating a GeoDataFrame.
+Once you have done this once, you can save time in the future by storing the GeoDataFrame as a .pkl file.
+Enter a file path for the constant `PICKLE_DIR`, and the script will automatically save files here.
+The script will not search for pickle files if you leave this as a blank string, `''` Note that these files are not any smaller than the original shapefile, so they don't save disk space;
+they are just much faster to load.

 # Contributing

-If you have any comments or suggestions, please let me know.
+If you have any comments or suggestions, please get in touch.
 If you find a bug, you can report an issue here on GitHub.
 Finally, this code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can fork the repository and then do a pull request on GitHub.

+# Version History

+## v1.2, 2025-09-28
+- updated code so it can handle input shapefiles with missing .prj files -- the latest version of MERIT-Basins does not include.
+- added ability to save GeoDataFrames as Python pickle files.
+This should speed up one of the slow steps,
+- reading shapefiles and constructing the spatial index.
+Especially if you use the script multiple times.
+- Considered upgrading various Python libraries (namely pysheds and shapely), but it looks to be a major effort.

+## v1.1, 2025-09-21
+ - Bug fix for rare issue where delineated watershed contains MultiPolygons instead of Polygons